public class FMLHandshakeHandler

 public static <MSG extends java.util.function.IntSupplier> java.util.function.BiConsumer<MSG,java.util.function.Supplier<NetworkEvent.Context>> biConsumerFor(ThreeConsumer<FMLHandshakeHandler,? super MSG,? super java.util.function.Supplier<NetworkEvent.Context>> consumer)

-based on the getHandshake(Supplier)
+BiConsumer based on the getHandshake(Supplier) function.

-for use in message handlingpublic static <MSG extends java.util.function.IntSupplier> java.util.function.BiConsumer<MSG,java.util.function.Supplier<NetworkEvent.Context>> indexFirst(ThreeConsumer<FMLHandshakeHandler,MSG,java.util.function.Supplier<NetworkEvent.Context>> next)
+This should only be used for login message types.MSG - message typeconsumer - A two argument instance method referenceBiConsumer for use in message handlingpublic static <MSG extends java.util.function.IntSupplier> java.util.function.BiConsumer<MSG,java.util.function.Supplier<NetworkEvent.Context>> indexFirst(ThreeConsumer<FMLHandshakeHandler,MSG,java.util.function.Supplier<NetworkEvent.Context>> next)

-, first calling the #handleIndexedMessage(FMLHandshakeMessages.LoginIndexedMessage, Supplier)
+BiConsumer biConsumerFor(ThreeConsumer), first calling the #handleIndexedMessage(FMLHandshakeMessages.LoginIndexedMessage, Supplier)

 method to handle index tracking.
 Used for client to server replies.

-- The method reference to call after index handlingBiConsumer
+This should only be used for login messages.MSG - message typenext - The method reference to call after index handlingBiConsumer for use in message handlingpublic boolean tickServer()